 Marijuana comes in other forms, too.

 - Vaporization.
 Similar to an e-cigarette, a vaporizer heats dried marijuana and releases a vapor.
 This vapor contains THC and other cannabinoids, but without the toxic smoke.
-This method may be less harmful to the lungs than smoking marijuana.
+It is unknown if this method is less harmful to the lungs than smoking marijuana.
 Vaping can also cause acute lung injury.

 - Dabbing.
 In this newer delivery method, you heat and breathe in concentrated cannabis oils that contain up to 80% THC.
 Dabbing produces a strong high.
 Its safety is still unknown.